DillionApple/Textout-dataset/README.md

 We address the challenges of text-layout bug detection as follows.
 To overcome the lack of abnormal data, we find a way to generate artificial abnormal data manually.
 We also use text detection to minimize the possibility of distraction on screenshots.
 This prompts the CNN to focus on text regions and reduces the risk of overfitting.
 It also helps us to locate the text-layout bug areas.

 We propose Textout, an efficient tool to detect text-layout bugs, which is based on text detection technology and CNN.
 The repo contains the releases of the training dataset and the test dataset used in Textout, to facilitate future researches.
+And we will continuously enhance the dataset in the future.

 ## Dataset Releases